taylorh140/typst-graphviz-plugin/README.md

 - wabt (for conversion between wat/wasm)
 - emcc (for compiling the plugin)

-after cloning the repo the ./Build should create the wasm file (let me know if there are problems).
+after cloning the repo (do it recursively) the ./Build should create the wasm file (let me know if there are problems).

 # Work left to do
 - Fonts are not appropriately handled and basically cause the plugin to lock up.
 I think this needs to be figured out, but is fairly easy to work around.